Portable DVD player

 A portable DVD player is a mobile, battery powered DVD player in the format of a mobile device.
 Many recent players play files from USB flash drives and SD cards.

 History

 The first portable DVD player was introduced in 1998 with the Panasonic DVD-L10.
-They are made to be practical for "on the go" use.
+They are made to be used when traveling.
 Many are able to perform secondary functions such as playing music from audio CDs and displaying images from digital cameras or camcorders.

 Impact

 The popularity of low-cost battery powered portable DVD players in North Korea allows families to watch Chinese and South Korean programs on SD cards and USB flash drives.
 North Korean defectors run activist groups, such as Fighters for a Free North Korea that smuggle DVDs and SD cards into the country "to introduce North Koreans to the rest of the world".
 Activist groups planned to distribute DVD copies of The Interview via balloon drops.
 The balloon drop was postponed after the North Korean government referred to the plan as a de facto "declaration of war."